julienielsen98/-SQLite3-task/README.md

 ## Description

-Database for the stors to:
+Database for the stores to:

 - Registrer/scan new items, and registrer it to a card.
 - The system builds up a collection of items in memory, and records the last four digits of the customers card, the store name, the location of the store, and the date: